 Professional Tooth Whitening: Dr. Greenberg offers teeth whitening treatment in his dental office.
 He uses whitening gel and light to penetrate stained tooth enamel.
 Professional whitening treatment lasts when patients continue to maintain their oral health at home and return to our office for touch-ups.

 Porcelain Veneers: Crafted from ultra-thin shells of porcelain ceramic, dental veneers cover the front of teeth and can brighten the look of your smile by multiple shades.
-Porcelain veneers are bonded to teeth and offer a long-lasting end-result.
+We manually bond porcelain veneers to teeth for a long-lasting end result.

-Tooth Bonding: Dental bonding is a more economical alternative to porcelain veneers that are made up of a biocompatible resin.
-This resin is bonded onto teeth and cured with light.
+Tooth Bonding: Dental bonding is a more economical alternative to porcelain veneers that are made up of biocompatible resin.
+Dr. Greenburg will apply the resin by hand, and cure it with UV light.
 Dental bonding material blends in with natural teeth or can brighten the appearance of enamel.

 Dental Crowns: Durable dental crowns can fully cover single discolored teeth.
-They can be made of ceramic or resin and can also address tooth damage or weak teeth.
+We can make them from ceramic or resin and can also address tooth damage or weak teeth.
 Ceramic or resin dental crowns are custom-made to look like the crown of a natural tooth.

 Discolored Teeth FAQs